Critical Illness Insurance in Canada

 Conditions Commonly Covered

-Our expanded 25-condition plans provide the world's most robust backup for serious medical events.
+Our expanded 25-condition plans provide backup options for serious medical events.

 Cancer